sanyassyed/DataEngineering_SuperStore_Data_ETL_Pipeline/docs/projectCreation.md

 cd /home/ubuntu/DataEngineering_SuperStore_Data_ETL_Pipeline
 bash script/run.sh
 ```
+* The above code does the following
+	1. Queries the `orders` table from AWS RDS and gets the customer id and sales of the top 10 customers
+	1. Writes this data in the json format to the local system in the output folder
+	1. Uploads this file from the output folder to the S3 bucket on AWS
 * Once you run the script the top 10 customer data should be available in two locations-
 	1. Output folder contains the data in a .json file
 	2. S3 bucket `wcd-week3-lambda-miniproject`'s `/input` folder contains the same .json file